 Hepcidin, a hormone produced in the liver that helps regulate the metabolism and transport of iron within the body, plays a significant role in the development of anemia of chronic disease.
 Researchers believe a specific cytokine known as interleukin-6 (IL-6) stimulates the production of hepcidin in most cases, although hepcidin can also be produced in response to inflammation by pathways that do not involve IL-6.
 Excess hepcidin causes too much iron to be trapped within cells, lowering the amount of iron available to produce hemoglobin, thereby resulting in anemia.
 Most researchers believe that hepcidin is a key factor influencing the development of anemia of chronic disease.

-Anemia of chronic disease affects males and females in equal numbers.
-Individuals of any age who have a chronic, inflammatory disease can potentially develop the condition.
+Anemia of chronic disease affects males and females in equal proportion.
+Individuals of any age who have a chronic, inflammatory condition can potentially develop the condition.
 The exact incidence of anemia of chronic disease is unknown and some researchers believe that it is underreported or often goes unrecognized.
 Anemia of chronic disease is believed to be the second most common cause of anemia in the United States after iron-deficiency anemia.

 A diagnosis of anemia of chronic disease is made based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
 Such tests can measure the levels of certain substances in the body including hemoglobin levels, the levels of iron in the serum, total iron binding capacity, overall red blood cell count, or normal or increased levels of ferritin in the blood.
 Ferritin is a protein that binds to iron and is used as an indicator of the body’s iron stores in the blood plasma.
 Another test that may be performed measures transferrin saturation.
 Transferrin is a protein that is involved in the transport of iron from the intestines into the bloodstream.
 Methods to allow the reliable measurement of hepcidin in plasma have been developed but are not available or approved for use in the diagnosis of anemia of chronic disease at present.